 This is the eighth part of the series of Strategy for UPSC Civil Services Examination by IASToppers.
 To read previous or subsequent parts, click here.

-Keeping in view of the vast syllabus of the examination, one should start preparation before around one year of the exam.
-But this is a generalized and ideal statement.
+Keeping in view of the vast syllabus of the examination, one should start preparation before around one year of the exam [from Prelims].
+This is a generalized and ideal statement.
 However, it all depends on your choice or selection of books/references, reading speed, daily hours of work etc.

 In the last few years, many toppers cracked the exam by starting their preparation just before few months of the prelims exam.
 However, without knowing their background, their previous attempts, their experiences with the exam, one should not conclude that their method would work for everyone.